Why learn more about upper cervical procedures as a patient?

 Presently, these procedures have all been combined to include upper cervical x-rays (Orthospinology/NUCCA series) and full-spine x-rays, upper cervical adjusting by hand and instrument, and tensegral release of the cervical spine and posture as taught and refined by QSM3.

-If necessary, a lower spine protocol will be used with some patients, based on the teachings of Pierce Results System, and Fred Barge’s rotational analysis of the lumbar spine in the event that patients are not responsive to cervical work with SOT support.
+If necessary, a lower spine protocol will be used with some patients based on the teachings of Pierce Results System, and Fred Barge’s rotational analysis of the lumbar spine in the event that patients are not responsive to cervical work with SOT support.

 I find it incredibly important to balance the upper cervical spine in the context of the body’s other posture adaptions.
 Because of this I am structural upper cervical chiropractor.
 I expect to see minor to major postural shifts and releases in response to the chiropractic adjustment.